Graduate Digital Creative Projects

 Supervisor, Jessica Fearnow, “Three Shots Were Fired: The Kennedy Assassination within Indiana and the Relationship Between Media and Collective Memory,” HIST 440: Senior Research Project, BSU, May 2014.

 Reader.
-Nathan P. Wuertenberg, “Savage Brothers: US Indian Policies, Identity, and Memory in the American Revolution” BSU, May 2014.
+Nathan P. Wuertenberg, M.A. thesis, “Savage Brothers: US Indian Policies, Identity, and Memory in the American Revolution” BSU, May 2014.
 Digital Component to M.A. thesis.

 Reader.
 Brent M. Rogers, “Managing Popular Sovereignty: Federalism and Empire in Utah Territory, 1847-1862,” UNL, August 2013.
 Digital Component to Ph.D. thesis.
 [Winner of the 2014 Mormon History Association “Best Dissertation Award”]